danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/Implementation.typ

 // TODO: Pocket???

 // TODO: reference cereal
 Initial work on the GSE implementation has been completed.
-Various libraries for serialisation were investigated, with the cereal library being considered, as it supports the creation of binary archive files with embedded flags to make them portable across computer architectures.
+C++ was selected for this purpose due to familiarity and various libraries for serialisation were investigated, with the cereal library being considered, as it supports the creation of binary archive files with embedded flags to make them portable across computer architectures.
 Ultimately, the conclusion was reached that serialisation will have to be implemented manually, as the libraries found increased overheads to improve compatibility.
 For this application, the exact packet structures are known as a schema will be created ahead of time.

 @GSE-Packet-Class shows the class definition for a GSE Packet.
 The fixed header specifies the bit alignmment of the members in order to byte align it properly. std::optional was chosen to handle the missing members of the variable header.
 The serialise function shall return a byte array that can be passed to the PS-PL interface.

-#figure(sourcecode[```C++
+#figure(sourcecode[```C
 class GSE_Packet {
 public:
     struct FixedHeader {